International Employment Contracts

 Generate compliant international employment contracts with Deel

 Writing an international employment contract on your own is possible.
 But it’s also exhausting, time-consuming, and full of risk.
-You also need to have it reviewed by a legal team familiar with the labor laws of the particular country you’re hiring from.
+You also need to have it reviewed by legal experts familiar with the labor laws of the particular country you’re hiring from.
 It’s complex.
 But it shouldn’t stop you from international hiring.

-Deel is a global hiring platform that enables companies worldwide to hire legally in 150+ countries hassle-free.
-You can onboard new employees in minutes, have them sign fully compliant contracts, pay them in a single click, file taxes automatically, and offer employee benefits that may not be available to you otherwise.
-We act as an employer of record and take all legal responsibility for your global team while you manage their day-to-day activities.
+Deel is a global hiring platform that enables companies worldwide to hire legally in 150+ different countries hassle-free.
+You can onboard new employees in minutes, have them sign fully compliant contracts, pay them in a single click, file taxes automatically, and offer employee benefits that may otherwise be unavailable.